prosyslab/DAFL-artifact/README.md

 If the corresponding output directory exists in the form of `[table/figure/target]-[timelimit]sec-[iteration]iters`, the existing fuzzing result will be parsed and summarized in a CSV file, `[figure/table/target].csv`, under the corresponding output directory

 &nbsp;

+### __3.5.
+Plotting the results__

+If you run an experiment with predefined settings (i.e., the experiment in Table 2, Figure 7, Figure 8, Figure 9, or the scaled-down version of them), bar plots are automatically generated after parsing the results.

+Checkout the pdf file that is generated under the corresponding output directory.

+&nbsp;